parijatmishra/parijatmishra.github.io/_drafts/on-metrics.md

-**Avoiding the Pitfall.** Overly-standard metrics may seem to save time but in effect they will waste everyone's time by creating errors in the system that will later need to be fixed.
+**Avoiding the Pitfall.** Overly-standard metrics may seem to save time but in effect they will waste everyone's time by creating errors in the system that will lead to bad decisions or will need to be fixed later.
 The first remedy is that before trusting a metric to be standard, we must investigate it thoroughly by checking in with all (or a representative sample) of people who actually do the work.
 The second remedy is not introduce a standard at all but continue to deal with complexity as it is instead of trying to paper over it.

 ## Pitfalls in Data Input